damog/blog/source/_posts/running-find-with-two-or-more-commands-to-exec.md

-Title: Running find with two or more commands to -exec
+title: "Running find with two or more commands to -exec"
 Date: 2010-09-28 12:02:38
 Tags: bash,find,tips,unix
 ---